maszrum/Holidays/README.md

+ - Add timestamp to events (and persistence)
+ - Add price-history table in database
  - Do not emit event OfferAdded when new day
  - Add switch that enables use of local selenium instead of docker
- - Fix issue when offers not load (detection)
  - Add event handlers as chain of responsibility
- - Add database transactions
+ - Add in-memory database transactions
- - Add mongodb tests
  - Add Blazor UI
  - Add RabbitMQ
  - Add TUI and Itaka web scraper